 In 1893 he graduated with first class honors in both mathematics and physical science.

-In 1895 he obtained a bachelors degree in chemistry and geology from Canterbury College and spent a short time working as a schoolteacher.
-He then won a scholarship that enabled him to study overseas.
+In 1895 he obtained a bachelors degree in chemistry and geology from Canterbury College and went on to spend a short time working as a schoolteacher.
+He then won a scholarship enabling him to study overseas.
 He decided to go to the University of Cambridge in the United Kingdom to work in J. J. Thomson’s laboratory.

 Cambridge, Montreal, Manchester and back to Cambridge